Transgender Singing Lessons: Find Your Authentic Voice

 Feeling like there is something in your throat that needs to be cleared.

 Typically, if you are experiencing voice difficulties, your GP will refer you to an Ear, Nose and Throat Specialist (ENT) for an assessment of your voice.
 Muscle Tension Dysphonia is diagnosed through the evaluation of your larynx using a camera in your nose to view your vocal folds.
+This is not a painful procedure.

-What is the Treatment for Muscle Tension Dysphonia?
+What is the Treatment for Muscle Tension Dysphonia (MTD) in the UK?

-Bespoke voice exercises
+Bespoke voice exercises tailored to your needs

-Exercises to reduce laryngeal tension
+Techniques to reduce laryngeal tension

 Improving breath support for speech